ryanflorence/rf-changelog/README.md

 Output:

-The commit hash becomes a link in
+The commit hash becomes a link to the commit when viewed on github.

 ```
 v2.1.0 - Fri, 28 Mar 2014 05:54:33 GMT